cbillowes/curious-programmer-copernicium/articles/2019/2019-02-04-uninstall-app.md

 ---
-title: "Uninstall an app from the terminal"
+title: 'Uninstall an app from the terminal'
 date: 2019-02-04 13:10:00 +0200
 tags:
   - Technical